cow5566bad/YOLOv1/README.md

 > h5py: 2.9.0
 > Numpy: 1.16.2
 > Pandas: 0.24.0
-> torchvision, open-cv, Matplotlib, Scikit-image, Pillow, Scipy, Python standard Lib.
+> torchvision, open-cv, matplotlib, scikit-image, Pillow, scipy
+> The Python Standard Library

 E-mail or ask the TAs first if you want to import other packages.

 ### Remarks
 - If your model is larger than GitHub’s maximum capacity (100MB), you can upload your model to another cloud service (e.g. Dropbox).
-However, you shell script files should be able to download the model automatically.
+However, your shell script files should be able to download the model automatically.
 For a tutorial on how to do this using Dropbox, please click [this link](https://goo.gl/XvCaLR).
 - **DO NOT** hard code any path in your file or script, and the execution time of your testing code should not exceed an allowed maximum of **10 minutes**.
 - **If we fail to run your code due to not following the submission rules, you will receive 0 credit for this assignment.**